DemisR/workshop-docker/02-Ports_volumes_etc.md

 - When you `docker commit`, **the content of volumes is not brought into the resulting image**.

-- If a `RUN` instruction in a Dockerfile changes the content of a volume, those changes are not recorded neither.
+- If a `RUN` instruction in a Dockerfile changes the content of a volume, those changes are neither recorded.

 - If a container is started with the `--read-only` flag, **the volume still be writable** (unless the volume is a read-only volume).